sanderdewitte/vultr-kubernetes-platform/README.md

 ### Directory responsibilities

 `infra/` contains the Pulumi program.
-It creates and updates Vultr infrastructure, including the VKE cluster and Vultr DNS records.
+It creates and updates Vultr infrastructure, including:

+- VKE cluster
+- Vultr DNS records
+- Shared PostgreSQL platform resources
+- Application-specific PostgreSQL roles and databases
+- Kubernetes secrets required by platform services and applications

 `platform/` contains Kubernetes platform configuration managed by Argo CD.
 The root Argo CD application watches this directory recursively.
 Platform components such as Traefik live directly under `platform/`, while normal application `Application` objects live under `platform/apps/`.
+The CloudNativePG operator itself is deployed through Argo CD from the `platform` directory.
+The PostgreSQL cluster, roles and databases are managed by Pulumi and therefore do not appear as manifests under `platform/`.

 `apps/` contains the actual Kubernetes manifests for application workloads.